-So, what’s out there?
-Whether you’re craving breakfast, lunch or dinner, we’ve compiled some good, affordable restaurants in Virginia Beach that are sure to leave you (and your wallet) feeling satisfied.
+So, what's out there?
+Whether you're craving breakfast, lunch, or dinner, we've compiled some good, affordable restaurants in Virginia Beach (in no particular order) that are sure to leave you (and your wallet) feeling satisfied.

 Welcome to Mary's.
 Located near the oceanfront Southend, Mary's is a classic American-style eatery offering all the typical favorites.
 Its beachy atmosphere is sure to lead you straight to the water afterward, and who knows, maybe those surfboards on the wall will inspire a new hobby.
 The coffee is great, the bacon is better, and the service is authentic.

 What to Order: If you can make it there before 9, my recommended dish is the Early Bird Special.
 You won't find a better deal in town.

 Breakfast Bagels... enough said.
 If you're looking for something a little quicker than your typical sit-down eatery, The Bagel Baker offers a tasty breakfast punch conveniently sandwiched into your choice of delicious and fresh bagels.
 Not in a hurry?
 No worries.
 You can eat your meal inside, too.
 And if you've got a sweet tooth, don't leave without trying their iconic black-and-white cookie.